New Funding Opportunity

 Annual Park Registration

-All mobile home park owners are required to register their park(s) annually on September 1 and pay a lot registration fee of $12 per occupied leased lot.
+All mobile home park owners are required to register your park(s) annually on September 1 and pay a lot registration fee of $12 per occupied leased lot.

 Lot Rent Increases

-The mediation percentage for lot rent increases for 2023 is 8.8%.
+The mediation threshold for lot rent increases for 2024 is 6.7 percent.
 Using the wrong form will cause the increase to be invalid and unenforceable and may result in a delay and refunding any increased rent.

 Use the forms below for any lot rent increases.
 The department is happy to review any notices to ensure they are complete and accurate before you send them.
-Due to COVID, staff may be teleworking so please do not send notices via fax.
-The Commissioner's copy may sent to arthur.hamlin@vermont.gov.
+Staff may be teleworking so please do not send notices via fax.
+The Commissioner's copy can be emailed attn: arthur.hamlin@vermont.gov.

 Fillable rent increase form: File will open in a new window.
 If necessary, click View, Enable Editing to begin filling out the form.
 Tab to enter.
 Be sure to tab through the entire form, and "Save As" to your computer when finished.
 Print and give one copy to each leaseholder and one to the Commissioner.

-Mobile Home Park Lot Rent Increase form (docx)
+2024 Mobile Home Park Fillable Lot Rent Increase Form (.docx)

 Printable rent increase form: Print and fill out completely.
 Give one copy to each leaseholder and one to the Commissioner.

-Mobile Home Park Lot Rent Increase Notice (pdf)
+2024 Mobile Home Park Lot Rent Increase Form (pdf)

 Owner's Affidavit for Capital Improvements Surcharge (pdf) - Required for any lot rent increase that includes a surcharge for capital improvements to recoup the cost of replacement or repair of any major infrastructure system costing more than $2,500.